Skip to main content

 Build reconciliation into your system from day one.
 Compare CDRs against session data, flag outliers, and investigate discrepancies before they become financial disputes.

-Minimum acceptance tests before settlement starts
+Which acceptance tests should pass before settlement starts?

 Treat these as go-live gates, not optional QA: